-Living Trust holds title to all the important assets, there is not a need to have an executor appointed in a Probate.
+Since Bill has a Revocable Living Trust instead of just a Will, will Mary have to go through Probate after he dies?
+No - and that is the whole point!
+Remember, the purpose of a probate is to give someone authority to transfer a decedent's assets to the beneficiaries.
+When a Living Trust holds title to all the critical assets, an executor is unnecessary in a Probate.
 The Living Trust Trustee will already have this authority and can begin winding up Bill's affairs.
-In the case of Bill, Mary will be able to spend this emotional time focusing on matters completely unrelated to Probate.
-What a solid gift for the family - knowing that they are going to be cared for when they need it the most.
+In the case of Bill, Mary will be able to spend this emotional time focusing on matters entirely unrelated to Probate.

+What a solid gift for the family - knowing they will be cared for when needed.